-Canouan (cahn-oo-ahn) is an interesting place, both historically and aesthetically.
-This stunningly beautiful hook-shaped island has some of the quietest, cleanest and most supremely aesthetic beaches in the entire Grenadines chain, and some of the most secluded hideaways too.
-In contrast it is also home to one of the biggest developments in the region and is on the cusp of irreversible development that threatens to change this paradise forever.
+Canouan (pronounced ‘cahn-oo-ahn’) is an interesting place, both historically and aesthetically.
+This stunningly beautiful hook-shaped island has some of the most brilliant beaches in the entire Grenadines chain, and some of the most secluded hideaways too.
+In sharp contrast, however, it is also home to one of the biggest resort developments in the region, leaving the island with a very split personality.

 Occupying the northern half of comma-shaped Canouan, the Raffles Resort was completed in 1995.
 A classic walled, all-inclusive resort with privatized beaches, it attracted the well-heeled until 2010 when Raffles abruptly ended its management of the vast property.

 Now managed by its original Italian owners, the resort is struggling to find a place during bad economic times.
 Meanwhile, the rest of the island is a real find for independent travelers.
 The nonresort half of Canouan is mostly undeveloped and exudes a trad Carib vibe, especially around Charlestown and the ferry dock.
 The residents are welcoming to anyone who takes time to stop by their beautiful little corner of the world.